Scifabric/pybossa/doc/overview.rst

 .. _`Urban Parks`: https://github.com/PyBossa/app-geocoding
 .. _`PDF Transcribe`: https://github.com/PyBossa/pdftranscribe

-The template applications provide the:
+The template projects provide the:

 * **Task Creator**: check in the repository the *createTasks.py* script,
 * **Task Presenter**: check in the repository the *template.html* file,